mowito/mowito_amd64/docs/source/step_2.rst

 ======================
-Part 2 : Setup the Bot
+Step 2 : Setup the Bot
 ======================

 This section shall provide the instructions to setup the stack on the chosen Bot.